 A circuit breaker has fixed and moving contacts.
 These contacts touch each other and carry current when the circuit is closed under normal conditions.
 The contacts engage each other under the pressure of a spring when the circuit breaker is closed.

 Under normal operating conditions, the circuit breaker’s arms can be opened or closed to switch and maintain the system.
-To open the circuit breaker, you only need to apply pressure to a trigger.
+To interrupt the circuit, a trigger mechanism or relay signal initiates a release of stored mechanical energy.

 Whenever a fault occurs in the system, the breaker’s trip coil gets energized, causing the moving contacts to separate, thus opening the circuit.

-How Does a Circuit Breaker Clears the Fault?
+How Does a Circuit Breaker Clear the Fault?

 - Detection of Fault: The protection relay detects faults, such as overloads or short circuits.

-- Activation of Mechanism: After detecting a fault, the protection relay issues a trip command to the circuit breaker, and the breaker initiates a mechanism that releases stored potential energy.
+- Activation of Mechanism: The protection relay issues a trip command to the circuit breaker, and the breaker initiates a mechanism that releases stored potential energy.

 - Separation of Contacts: This energy separates the two main contacts of the circuit breaker: a fixed contact and a moving contact.